 I took kelp supplements as I read these may help with the toxic effects.

-I took NAC (N-Acetyl-Cysteine) supplements as I read these may help the liver to get rid of the cellular debris created in the body (Ewww!).
+I took NAC (N-Acetyl-Cysteine) supplements as I read these may help the liver to get rid of the cellular debris created in the body (Ewww!) and may improve healing.
+I also read here for useful information.

 I looked here for further Information: